martinResearch/RGBDRigidTracker/readme.md

 Some alternative methods to generate synthetic data could be to use:

  * the PCL method [pcl::RangeImage.createFromPointCloud](http://pointclouds.org/documentation/tutorials/range_image_creation.php).
-But it would require to generqte a very dense sampling of th esurface first.
+But it would require to generate a very dense sampling of the surface first.
  *  the PCL's *pcl\_virtual\_scanner\_release.exe* executable with code [here](https://github.com/PointCloudLibrary/pcl/blob/master/tools/virtual_scanner.cpp).
 It uses VTK's *vtkCellLocator* function to performe ray / mesh intersections.
  * [render kinect](https://github.com/jbohg/render_kinect).
-The compilation tested on unbuntu only.
+The compilation has been tested on unbuntu only.
 It depends on CGAL, OpenCV and some other libraries.
  * [blensor](http://www.blensor.org/).
 It can only be run from within blender, which is not very convenient.
+A solution can be to run blender headless (see example [here](https://caretdashcaret.com/2015/05/19/how-to-run-blender-headless-from-the-command-line-without-the-gui/)).
  * [CGAL](https://www.cgal.org/) ray/surface intersection methods

 ## Running the tracking